spoofzu/jvmxray/README.md

 ```

 ## How it Works
 The Java Virtual Machine provides a robust security framework for controlling access to protected resources.
-JVMXRay provides an implementation of the java.lang.SecurityManager component, called NullSecurityManager.
-Ironically, the NullSecurityManager provides no policy enforcement but instead monitors activities to protected resources.
-It's expected other cloud log processing tools, big data tools, or cloud secuirty tools will process these events into meaningful contextual information.
+JVMXRay provides an implementation of the java.lang.SecurityManager component, called jvmxraysecuritymanager.
+Ironically, jvmxraysecuritymanager provides no policy enforcement but instead monitors activities to protected resources.
+When the security manager is called the metadata is put into an event format and logged using SLF4J logger.
+SLF4J is a lightweight logging facade that allows JVMXRay to use a variety of logging frameworks.
+It's expected machine learning and log management technologies will provide additional depth and insight into these security events as the JVMXRay matures.

 ## Project Leader(s)
 Milton Smith